Shopify/shopify-api-js/docs/usage/graphql.md

   }
 }

-// assuming now errors, do something with the returned data...
+// assuming no errors, do something with the returned data...
 ```

 [Back to guide index](../README.md)